Guake/guake/docs/source/user/faq.rst

     dbus-send --type=method_call --dest=org.guake3.RemoteControl \
         /org/guake3/RemoteControl org.guake3.RemoteControl.show_hide

-You can use the simpler
+You can use the simpler:

 .. code-block:: bash

-    guake -t
+    guake-toggle

-But it will be slower since ultimately it sends the very same D-Bus message but will execute all the Guake initialization procedure.
+Please note the command `guake -t` will also toggle Guake but since it initialize a bit more than just necessary, it can be slower that the two previous commands.

 Note on Wayland
 ---------------